- Take a cleansing breath.

 “How can I help you connect with some additional help?”

 “I am so grateful you confided in me.
-Did you want to meet for lunch?”
+Let’s meet for lunch.”

 Other posts that might help: